Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 5. Are Pamukkale pools dirty?

-The artificial pools at Pamukkale natural pools can be pretty dirty, especially the lower ones.
-When we were there, we found a lot of hair, paper, bandages, and some other small trash items, which kind of goes hand in hand with the immense number of daily visitors.
+The artificial pools at Pamukkale natural pools, especially the lower ones, can be pretty dirty.
+When we were there, we found a lot of hair, paper, bandages, and other small trash items, which go hand in hand with the immense number of daily visitors.

 But they are cleaned in general, so it depends on the time you visit.